Henry Ford Cancer Senior Leadership

 Medical Director, Precision Medicine Program, and Clinical Trials Office

-Dr. Mikkelsen is the medical director of the Precision Medicine Program, and the Clinical Trials Office, at the Henry Ford Cancer Institute.
+Dr. Mikkelsen is the medical director of the Precision Medicine Program, and the Clinical Trials Office, at the Henry Ford Cancer.
 He has been part of the brain tumor program at Henry Ford Hospital for more than 25 years, founding the Hermelin Brain Tumor Center, and building the clinical trials program, and laboratory of tumor biology.

 Under Dr. Mikkelsen’s leadership, the Hermelin Brain Tumor Center has become a trailblazer in the understanding of the genetics of brain tumors, and in the development of therapies matched to each patient's brain tumor genetics.
 The center is a major contributor to The Cancer Genome Atlas -- a national cooperative of major academic medical centers sponsored by the National Institutes of Health, responsible for identifying certain survival-related genes.